Balestier: Art deco shophouses

 Shophouses in Singapore are constructed beginning in the nineteenth century by Chinese and other communities.
 There is the use of brick “party walls”.
 A further characteristic of this urban form was the width of the shophouses were generally determined by the distance it could span due to the use of timber beams between brick party walls.

-Unadorned shophouses went from simple looking to elaborate and sophisticated structures.
+Unadorned shophouses, including those at 49 Moonstone Lane, went from simple looking to elaborate and sophisticated structures.
 A rapid spread of classical architecture began during the Industrial Revolution.
 There are the Early Shophouse style, First transitional style, late shophouse style, second transitional style, Art Deco style, and Modern shophouse style.
 Unlike the traditional or 2nd transitional shophouses style which have abundance ornamentation, art deco evolves from it into a new style of architecture.
 The primary stylistic features of an art deco shophouse are the vertical emphasis and concrete as a common material in construction to achieve smooth surfaces.

 The shophouse's internal spatial layout is consistent despite the change in style during the 19th century.

-Balestier Market
+Balestier Market & Food Centre

-Balestier Market, also commonly known as Or Kio ('Black Bridge' in Hokkien) due to its similarity to a dark timber bridge spanning across Sungei Whampoa, is located in the centre of Balestier Road.
-It was constructed in the early 1920s to provide local vendors and hawkers with an allocated space to sell their harvested crops and cooked food.
-In 1924, before the start of major developments in Balestier Road, the open market was known to be a bustling site despite being located a distance from other more prominent landmarks and streets.
-Later, rows of small huts with a pitched zinc roof were added in 1925 to shelter users from the frequent rain and the sun.
-The market then served as a food ration distribution centre, in the mid-1940s during World War 2.
-Balestier Market is now the only 'rural' market conserved and in operation in Singapore.